Averaging on the Bures-Wasserstein manifold: dimension-free convergence of gradient descent: Introduction

-\paragraph*{Algorithms for averaging on the Bures-Wasserstein manifold.} Nevertheless, these computational obstacles can be potentially averted in parametric settings.
-This paper as well as most of the literature~\cite{esteban2016barycenters, backhoffveraguas2018barycenters, zemel2019procrustes, chewietal2020buresgd} on parametric settings focuses on the commonly arising setting where $P$ is supported on Gaussian distributions.\footnote{In the setting of Gaussian distributions, the Wasserstein barycenter was first studied in the 1990s~\cite{olkin1993maximum,knottsmith1994cyclicmonotonicity}.} As noted in~\cite{esteban2016barycenters}, the Gaussian case also encompasses general location-scatter families.
+\paragraph*{Algorithms for averaging on the Bures--Wasserstein manifold.} Nevertheless, these computational obstacles can be potentially averted in parametric settings.
+This paper as well as most of the literature~\cite{esteban2016barycenters, zemel2019procrustes, chewietal2020buresgd, backhoffveraguas2022barycenters} on parametric settings focuses on the commonly arising setting where $P$ is supported on Gaussian distributions.\footnote{In the setting of Gaussian distributions, the Wasserstein barycenter was first studied in the 1990s~\cite{olkin1993maximum,knottsmith1994cyclicmonotonicity}.} As noted in~\cite{esteban2016barycenters}, the Gaussian case also encompasses general location-scatter families.

 There are two natural families of approaches for designing averaging algorithms in this setting.
-Both exploit the fact that modulo a simple re-centering of all distributions, the relevant space of probability distributions is isometric to the \emph{Bures-Wasserstein manifold}, i.e.\ the cone of positive semidefinite matrices equipped with the Bures-Wasserstein metric (background is given in Section~\ref{scn:preliminaries}).
+Both exploit the fact that modulo a simple re-centering of all distributions, the relevant space of probability distributions is isometric to the \emph{Bures--Wasserstein manifold}, i.e., the cone of positive semidefinite matrices equipped with the Bures--Wasserstein metric (background is given in Section~\ref{scn:preliminaries}).

 The first approach is simply to recognize the (regularized) Wasserstein barycenter problem as a convex optimization problem over the space of positive semidefinite matrices and apply off-the-shelf methods such as Euclidean gradient descent or semidefinite programming solvers.
 However, these methods have received little prior attention for good reason: they suffer from severe scalability and parameter-tuning issues (see Section~\ref{scn:bures_gd_numerics} for numerics).
 Briefly, the underlying issue is that these algorithms operate in the standard Euclidean geometry rather than the natural geometry of optimal transport.
 Moreover, this approach does not apply to the Wasserstein geometric median problem because even in one dimension, it is non-convex in the Euclidean geometry.